 There are some bright spots, however.
 Recent SPAC mergers have fared better than the larger group, with deals completed in 2019–2020 outperforming those in 2016–2018.
-Healthcare and tech-focused SPACs have outperformed among the sectors, with the exception of communication services, whose performance has been solely due to DraftKings.3
+Healthcare and tech-focused SPACs have outperformed among the sectors, with the exception of communication services, whose performance has been solely due to DraftKings.2

 Investing in new-to-market companies—whether SPAC, IPO, or even direct listing—comes with significant risk.
 Shares of these companies can be extremely volatile, especially when they first start trading.
 Investors considering these stocks should make sure they understand the landscape.
 A few important things to keep in mind:

-- Consider broad exposure: Exchange-traded funds (ETFs) can provide an ancillary way to access new-to-market companies without the single-stock risk.
+- Consider broad exposure: Exchange-traded funds (ETFs) can provide a way to access new-to-market companies without the single-stock risk.
 ETFs that invest in IPOs and SPACs can offer exposure to a basket of these stocks.
 But do your homework—each fund’s methodology varies, and these ETFs aren’t for the faint of heart.

 - Look for public-company investors: Well-established public companies may take positions in start-ups that eventually go public.
 Investing in these stakeholder firms may allow investors to indirectly participate in potential profits, with the benefit of owning a mature stock.